 5. A Morbid Riddle

-Diary of a Madman was not written with a continuation in mind, let alone several, but I enjoyed writing the Dumbledore's Pensieve scenes from another perspective, so I wrote another, and then I wrote how I thought a teenage Voldemort must have felt when he went to kill his family.
+I obviously didn't write Diary of a Madman with a continuation in mind, but I enjoyed writing the Pensieve scenes from another perspective, so I wrote another, and then I wrote how I thought a teenage Voldemort would have felt during, well, all that.

 6. Between Allies and Enemies

-Dumbledore and Voldemort would've never been allies, of course - Voldemort was determined to stand alone, and I don't think Dumbledore was right when he lit all of Tom's belongings on fire at their first meeting - but I don't think they were truly enemies until Voldemort declared war on the wizarding world decades later.
-Either way, I enjoyed writing this one.
+Voldemort and Dumbledore would've never been allies, of course.
+Voldemort was determined to stand alone, and I honestly don't think Dumbledore handled his first meeting with Tom very well, particularly since all he really proved by lighting Tom's belongings on fire was the notion of my might against your might.
+However, I don't think they were truly enemies until Voldemort finally declared war on the wizarding world.
+Either way, I quite enjoyed writing this one.

 7. Embracing the Present

-At some point, I think in 2013, I began writing a non-boy who lived story called When Worlds Collide, where Harry was left with the Dursleys a week after Voldemort's attack and didn't learn about magic or his family until twenty years later, when he inadvertently ran into his eighteen year old sister at a coffee shop.
-About a year after I'd begun, I came up with some of the ideas I used in Negligentia, and I eventually gave up on When Worlds Collide and began Negligentia in earnest.
-I may continue and post When Worlds Collide at some point in future.
-We'll see.
+At some point in 2013, I began writing my own take on the non-boy who lived story, dubbed When Worlds Collide.
+In it, Harry was given to the Dursleys about a week after Voldemort's Halloween attack, upon which he was formally adopted, and didn't learn about magic or his family until twenty years later, when he inadvertently ran into his eighteen year old sister at a coffee shop.
+Later, in 2014, I came up with some of the ideas I used in Negligentia, and I eventually gave up on When Worlds Collide and began writing Negligentia in earnest.
+I still toy around with When Worlds Collide every so often, and I may continue with it in future.

 9. Negligentia: Absque

-The first and thus far only continuation of Negligentia I've finished and posted.
-As it turns out, I actually really enjoy writing Remus and Tonks, and writing Teddy was a blast.
+This is the first and, thus far, only continuation of Negligentia which is finished and posted.
+As it turns out, I quite enjoy writing Remus and Tonks, and writing Teddy is a blast.
 I guess I like the Lupins.